FunkyFr3sh/petool/README.md

 When you need to refer to existing symbols inside the executable, you can export global symbols from assembly source.
 Symbols can be any named memory address: function, data, uninitialized variable.
 As long as you define them in sym.asm, you can use them anywhere.
-Remember decorations in the header files if you're referring to exported global symbols from C/C++ code.

 Compiling new code
 --------------------------------------------------------------------------------